felipecsl/obgen/README.md

   .take(10);
 ```

-Observables are lazily evaluated.
+`Observable`s are lazily evaluated.
 Items are not collected until you subscribe to them:

 ```typescript
 observable.subscribe(console.log);